Anki vs Quizlet: Best Flashcard App for Studying [2026]

 | Best for | Long-term retention | Quick study sessions | Competitive daily practice |

 In head-to-head benchmarks published by the FSRS project, FSRS delivered the same retention with 20 to 30 percent fewer reviews.
 That’s an hour of study returned every week, or a full day every month.
+The May 2026 jump to FSRS-7 added fractional intervals.
+A card scheduled for “1.42 days” now gets a real fractional gap instead of being snapped to 1 or 2 days.

 Did you know?
 Anki’s name comes from 暗記, the Japanese word for “memorization.”
 Damien Elmes built the first version in 2006 to study Japanese kanji.
 The oldest file he could find was dated October 5th, 2006, so that became Anki’s official birthday.

 Quizlet’s spaced repetition story is shorter.
 Memory Score only exists inside the Plus plan.
 Quizlet has never published benchmarks, training data, or algorithm specs.
 Some reviewers describe it as a lite version of what Anki has been doing for twenty years.
+For the full Quizlet SRS breakdown, see does Quizlet have spaced repetition.

 For a full breakdown of the forgetting curve and how to apply it, see our deep dive on the science behind spaced repetition.